FCPercival/pc-info/README.md

 If everything is correct you should see the current GPU temperature on the screen.
 If you want to run the script at login put a shortcut on this folder `%APPDATA%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

+*Note*: You could also find an enclosure to fix the display. (stl file on "other files" folder)

 # FAQ
  * The python script works for AMD cards?